 The work Brittany Maldonado creates focuses on the resilience and power she sees in her fellow females.
-This collage based artist channels her energy into cutting and perfectly placing every piece of paper.
+This collage-based artist channels her energy into cutting and perfectly placing every piece of paper.
 Maldonado strives to find the balance between allowing herself to get messy and not letting perfectionism restrict her creative freedom.
-Some pieces are influenced by a terrible breakups, and piecing herself back together.
-Pain, life and an appreciation for the female form shines through in her work.
+Some pieces are influenced by terrible breakups and piecing herself back together.
+Pain, life, and an appreciation for the female form shines through in her work.

 Maldonado was born and raised in the Bronx.
 She and her mother would sit side by side and draw together.

 I was trying to draw a woman and couldn’t get it quite right.
 My mom helped me out, and drew a girl with curly hair, a bow, a shirt, a skirt, and ruffled socks.
 In retrospect, it was a very basic drawing, but I remember being in complete awe of her ability to draw it.
 I wanted to draw just like that.
 So funny that decades later most of my work has the female form as one of the main focal points.

 All of Maldonado's work is mixed media, with a focus on collage.
 Her work utilizes acrylic, magazine paper, glue, cardboard, and found materials.
 She works to strategically cut and place each piece.
 Through this process she feels like she has the most control over her end product.

 Growing up, Maldonado was heavily into Barbie dolls.
 Not only would she play with them, but she would constantly dress them up and put them on display in her room.